 —Chelsea Wait

-For forty years, we have acted as a bridge between local and national communities of writers, artists, and musicians while offering a space for people in our immediate community to gather, learn, perform, share ideas, and build relationships that make us stronger.
+For more than forty years, Woodland Pattern has acted as a bridge between local and national communities of poets, artists, and musicians while offering a space for people in our immediate community to gather, learn, perform, share ideas, and build relationships that make us stronger.

 A welcoming, inviting, and invigorating place to be.